rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 ### Logical positivism and the Vienna Circle

 -   Vienna circle [^Murzi2004]
+-   Group of philosophers lead by Moritz Schlick that met regularly at the University of Vienna from 1924 to 1936.
-    -   Moritz Schlick, Rudolf Carnap, Kurt G&ouml;del, Otto Neurath, and others.
+-   Moritz Schlick, Rudolf Carnap, Kurt G&ouml;del, Victor Kraft, Otto Neurath, Friedrich Waismann, and others.
-    -   von Neuman, Hilbert, Wittgenstein
+-   Ludwig Wittgenstein and Karl Popper corresponded with the circle but did not attend.
-    -   "The scientific conception of the world" - The Vienna Circle's manifesto [^Hahn1973]
+-   "The scientific conception of the world" (1929) - The Vienna Circle's manifesto [^Hahn1973]
+-   Carnap: *The Logical Structure of the World* (1928) - (*Der Logische Aufbau der Welt*) [^Carnap1928]
 -   A.J.
-Ayer (1910-1989)
-    -   *Language, Truth, and Logic* (1936) [^Ayer1936]
+Ayer (1910-1989): *Language, Truth, and Logic* (1936) [^Ayer1936]
 -   *International Encyclopedia of Unified Science*
     -   Only the first section *Foundations of the Unity of Science*, in two volumes, was ever published between 1938 and 1969.
 -   The murder of Schlick in 1936 by a former student put an end to the Vienna Circle in Austria.

 [^Ayer1936]: @Ayer_1936_Language_Truth_and_Logic\.
+[^Carnap1928]: @Carnap_2003_The_Logical_Structure_of_the_World\.
 [^Hahn1973]: @Hahn_1973_The_scientific_conception_of_the_world_The_Vienna\.
 [^Murzi2004]: @Murzi_2004_Vienna_circle\.